Meet Report: 6-20 April 2024.

 Mick, Tim and Ian drove to Ida Ougnidif near Kasbah Tizourgane to walk the Berber trail leading up to the mountain village of Tagdicht.
 The return was made by a superbly engineered Berber path that made a spectacular descent into the lower Tagdicht Gorge by an unlikely route down a steep rocky rib and gully – the entertaining highlight of the circuit.

 Peter, Richard and Steve from the Idekel turn-off toured the ‘Cobalt mine’ (probably a failed prospective level) then scrambled up onto the Idekel ridge and along it over a couple of towers.
-Steve and Michael walked on to nearby Adrar Ideke (1778m), and back before descending northeast back to their car.
+Steve and Michael walked on to nearby Adrar Idekel (1778m), and back before descending northeast back to their car.

 Helen, Alan, Conrad and Bev had a quiet, restful day relaxing on the terrace.